yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 ISpaceProxy persistentSpace = GigaSpacesFactory.FindSpace("/./mySpace?mirror=true", spaceConfig);
 {% endhighlight %}

+{% info %}
-{% lampon %} `<NHibernate config file>` (see code box above) should point to the NHibernate session factory [configuration file](#sessionfactory).
+`<NHibernate config file>` (see code box above) should point to the NHibernate session factory [configuration file](#sessionfactory).

-{% lampon %} It is recommended that you put all the NHibernate HBM mapping files in one directory, and point `<NHibernate HBM files location>` (see code box above) to that directory.
+ It is recommended that you put all the NHibernate HBM mapping files in one directory, and point `<NHibernate HBM files location>` (see code box above) to that directory.
+{%endinfo%}

+{% note %}
-{% exclamation %} You can also construct your own NHibernate session factory in code, and pass it to the constructor of the `NHibernateExternalDataSource`.
+You can also construct your own NHibernate session factory in code, and pass it to the constructor of the `NHibernateExternalDataSource`.
 In this case, there is no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.
+{%endnote%}

 To start the other members of the cluster, simply change the [ClusterInfo](./processing-unit-container.html#ClusterInfo):